OcelotBabou/Quartz/content/2-The World/Regions/Locations/Orestia.md

 ### 2. **Geography**

 Orestia is an enclosed kingdom defined by natural barriers on nearly all sides.
-To the southeast lie the Collis Brigantium, bandit-infested hills that present a constant threat to travelers and trade routes.
+To the southeast lie the [[Collis Brigantium]], bandit-infested hills that present a constant threat to travelers and trade routes.
 The Mesoramus Range forms its northeastern boundary, providing a rugged, mountainous backdrop and a vital source of water.
 Wrapping around from the west to the southwest is the Arteria River, a sprawling waterway that acts as both a natural border and a critical artery for transport and trade.

 The kingdom itself is largely composed of flat plains crisscrossed by meandering tributaries that feed into the Arteria River.
 These plains, while fertile during wetter seasons, are prone to the harsh summer heat and droughts typical of central Siar’Morrin.
 The lifeblood of Orestia’s agriculture comes from the Mesoramus Range, where winter runoff in spring rejuvenates the land, briefly transforming the plains into a verdant and productive landscape.